mpdubbin/job_search_tool/README.md

 | job_8.html | 152252 |
 | job_9.html | 18006 |

 Well above the 151k maximum context window.
-The two LinkedIn postings, jobs 1 and 8, have the most tokens and can easily be parsed down - they HTML includes all of the sidebar:
+The two LinkedIn postings, jobs 1 and 8, have the most tokens and can easily be parsed down - their HTML includes all of the sidebar:

 ![linkedin sidebar](assets/readme/Screenshot%202025-03-12%20at%2012.46.52 PM.png)

-However, even with these two removed, the total is still well above 151k (~230k).
+However, even with these two LinkedIn posts removed from the analysis, the total is still well above 151k (~230k).
 I can either: reduce the amount of jobs to bring into context, or spend a little more time figuring out patterns.
-I chose option 2 spent some time in the DOM and .html files to figure out similarities, so that instead of pulling all of the webpage I can target attributes.
+As I am in exploratory mode, I chose option 2 and spent time in the DOM and .html files to figure out similarities, so that instead of pulling all of the webpage I can target attributes for lower token counts.

 I first looked at the LinkedIn posts and see that over half of the webpage is in \<meta>, \<script>, and \<link> tags, and manually checked to see if they contained any important information (they didn't).
-With the reduced .html files in hand, I reasked ChatGPT to count the tokens in each file, resulting in:
+I wrote a Playwright script that pulled everything that isn't in one of those three tags.
+With the reduced .html files in hand I reasked ChatGPT to count the tokens in each file, resulting in:

 | File | Token Count |
 |---|---|